sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 Date Difference
 ----------------------------------------

-Below is a sample workflow which contains Date Difference processor in Fire Insights.
+Below is a sample workflow which contains Date Difference processor in Sparkflows.
 It demonstrates the usage of Date Difference node to compute difference between two dates in number of days, hours, minutes and seconds.

 It does the following processing of data: